-- 3. Select the assets that you want to remove by clicking their check boxes. - Click the Remove button, below the list.
-The list immediately refreshes, showing the results of the removal. - 5.
-If you need to remove additional assets from the active list, repeat steps 2 through 4.
+- 3. Select the assets that you want to remove by clicking their check boxes. - 4.
+Click the Remove button, below the list.

+The list immediately refreshes, showing the results of the removal.

+5. If you need to remove additional assets from the active list, repeat steps 2-4.

-Working with the InSite Interface
+Chapter 9 Working with the InSite Interface